-As part of the criminal court process in Colorado, the jury trial takes place after the arraignment, preliminary hearing and pretrial conferences.
-If the defendant is convicted, the trial will be followed by a sentencing hearing.
+As part of the criminal court process in Colorado, the jury trial takes place after the

-In this article, our Colorado criminal defense lawyers will address:
+In this article, our Denver Colorado criminal defense lawyers will answer these key questions:

 - 1. Do I have the right to a jury trial?

-- 2. Should I have a jury trial or bench trial?
+- 2. What is a bench trial?

-- 3. How is the jury selected?
+- 3. How does jury selection work?

 - 4. What happens during the jury trial?